dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 | Kotlin     | [Ktlint](https://ktlint.github.io/)                    |
 | Python     | [Pylint](https://pylint.pycqa.org/en/latest/)          |

-You can use the field `linter` to enable or disable all linters.
+The boolean attribute `options.linter` can be used to enable (`true`) or disable (`false`) linting for a programming exercise, either for all programming languages at once or for individual languages.
-Example of disabling all linters:
+Here's an example that disables linting for all programming languages:

 ```json
 {